Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Get-AzVirtualNetworkGateway.md

 ## SYNTAX

 ```
-Get-AzureRmVirtualNetworkGateway [-Name <String>] -ResourceGroupName <String>
+Get-AzVirtualNetworkGateway [-Name <String>] -ResourceGroupName <String>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
 The Virtual Network Gateway is the object representing your gateway in Azure.
-The **Get-AzureRmVirtualNetworkGateway** cmdlet returns the object of your gateway in Azure based on Name and Resource Group Name.
+The **Get-AzVirtualNetworkGateway** cmdlet returns the object of your gateway in Azure based on Name and Resource Group Name.

 ## EXAMPLES

 ### 1: Get a Virtual Network Gateway
 ```
-Get-AzureRmVirtualNetworkGateway -Name myGateway -ResourceGroupName myRG
+Get-AzVirtualNetworkGateway -Name myGateway -ResourceGroupName myRG
 ```

 Returns the object of the Virtual Network Gateway with the name "myGateway" within the resource group "myRG"